chinghuachen/natural-language-classifier-nodejs/README.md

 # Natural Language Classifier Nodejs Starter Application

-Follow the instructions here to create a Classifier service instance on Bluemix.
+Follow the instructions here to create an app that is linked to a new NL Classifier service instance on Bluemix.
 By default, the app will be hosted on Bluemix.
 If you prefer to host your app locally, additional instructions are provided.

-## Create a classifier instance
+## Create a live app

 1. You need a Bluemix account.
 If you don't have one, [sign up][sign_up].
 Experimental Watson Services are free to use.